python/cpython/Doc/library/sys.rst

    is given, return the module that many calls below the top of the stack.
 If that is deeper than the call stack, or if the module is unidentifiable, ``None`` is returned.
-The default for *depth* is zero, returning the function at the top of the call stack.
+The default for *depth* is zero, returning the module at the top of the call stack.

    .. audit-event:: sys._getcallingmodule depth sys._getcallingmodule